BenjaminDHorne/The-NELA-Toolkit/README.md

 ### PostgreSQL

 To support the tool's back-end, [PostgreSQL](https://www.postgresql.org/) must be downloaded.
 In PostgreSQL, create a database with any name (e.g. NELA).
-You will need to create a database credentials JSON file named **dbCredentials.json** outside of the cloned directory.
+You will need to create a database credentials JSON file named **dbCredentials.json** outside of the cloned directory (eg. ../dbCredentials.json).
 The format for the JSON file is shown below:

     {
     	"host":"",